Enhancement and Partnership Program

 ● All proposals will be judged by the CMI's Scientific Advisory Board.

 In truly exceptional circumstances, CMI will also consider applications submitted at other times.
 The call for proposals for events in a given fiscal year (1 October–30 September) will be closed when the budget for that year has been fully allocated.
-The call for events in the fiscal year 2016-17 is closed.

 Workshops and Small Conferences.
-In cases in which nomination of a Clay Lecturer would not be appropriate, organisers may seek support at a lower level of funding for a small number of highly distinguished speakers at a conference or workshop.
+In cases in which nomination of a Clay Lecturer would not be appropriate, organisers may seek support at a lower level of funding for a small number of highly distinguished speakers.
 In this case CMI will participate in the selection of the supported speakers, who will be reimbursed directly by CMI.
-Additionally, CMI can support a small number of junior participants, either graduate students or early career participants.
-‘Early career’ means ‘within five years of PhD and not holding a tenured or tenure-track position’.
+In addition to these speakers, CMI can support a small number of junior participants, either graduate students or early career participants (‘Early career’ means ‘within five years of PhD and not holding a tenured or tenure-track position’).
 Organizers will be expected to nominate the agreed number of junior participants after undertaking a competitive selection process.
 Selection will be based on evidence of exceptional promise.
 Note, CMI must support speakers before it can support junior participants.

 Applications for support for conferences and workshops should include:

 - The names and very brief CVs of the speakers for whom CMI funding is proposed

 - An estimate of the costs of the people for whom support is requested (including student and early career participants)

 - A full account of existing funding for the event

 - An explanation of why the support requested cannot be obtained from other local or national sources.

 - If the proposal includes support for student and early career participants, details of how these participants are to be selected.
 Selection should be on the basis of evidence of 'exceptional promise' and CMI must be involved in the selection process.